edgedb/edgedb/docs/intro/migrations.rst

-If you want to change the schema, but you already know exactly what you want to change and don't need to iterate on your schema — you want to lock in the migration right away — ``edgedb watch`` might not be the tool you reach for.
+If you want to change the schema, but you already know exactly what you want to change and don't need to iterate on your schema — you want to lock in the migration right away — :gelcmd:`watch` might not be the tool you reach for.

 Instead, you might use this method: